GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 tIME
 ^^^^

-With that tricky one out of the way, there's only one chunk type left, and it's very straightforward: The tIME chunk carries along the last-modified time for the image.
+With that tricky one out of the way, there's only one chunk type left, and it's very straightforward: the last one left is the tIME chunk that carries along the last-modified time for the image.

 **Exercise:** For consistency with our other chunk parser naming, define a 'new' parser ``TIMEChunkData`` that returns a ``UTCTime``.